ameerkat/imdb-to-sql/README.md

 `create_tables` function.
 You may have to create your own drop table query specific for the database if it does not support the `DROP TABLE IF EXISTS` syntax.
+## Using another DB-API2 client database adapter
+As stated above you may use any DB-API2 compliant adapter given you edit the script file and provide the schemas in the following way.
+1. Create a variable for the database type in the `DatabaseTypes` class.
+2. Add a condition to the `create_tables` function to drop and create your database.
+You may use the function `executescript` on open cursor/files to execute full SQL files, similar to the builtin capabilities of sqlite's `executescript` function.
+3. Add appropriate drop and create schemas to the schema folder, see the readme in the schema folder for naming conventions.
+In general these files are `db_name.sql`, `db_name.use_dict.sql` and `db_name.drop.sql`
+4. Add appropriate loading code to the start of the `__main__` section of the code, use the Database class to read in database parameters such as host, user name/password and database names.
+Do not put an `import` statement at the top of the file, use the `__import__` function to load the database driver only if necessary and your database type is being used.